imgradeone/imgradeone/README.md

 - GitHub: [@DokiMod](https://github.com/DokiMod)

 ### Translations by imgradeone
-I am currently working for some open-source projects to translate them into Chinese or make the translations better.
+I am currently working for some projects to translate them into Chinese or make the translations better.

 - [elementary OS](https://elementary.io) - The fast, open, and privacy-respecting replacement for Windows and macOS
 - [ModernFlyouts](https://github.com/ShankarBUS/ModernFlyouts) - A modern Fluent Design replacement for the old Metro themed flyouts present in Windows since Windows 8